 Prior to October 1st of each year, an e-mail notification is sent to all enrolled students, faculty, and staff that contains the website link to access this report.
-The Annual Security Report is always available on the Broward College public website at broward.edu/ safety.
+The Annual Security Report is always available on the Broward College public website at broward.edu/safety.
 Copies of this report may also be obtained by contacting the DSSEP.

 Broward College believes that safety is everyone's responsibility.
-I hope this document provides you with valuable information and resources for your safety here at Broward College and wherever else life takes you.
+I hope this document provides you with valuable information and resources to keep you and your loved ones safe at Broward College and beyond.